Effective date: March 27, 2018

 Please remember that turning off some cookies may result in our sites not working as intended.

 If you are primarily concerned with third party advertising platforms, including those that track your browser across unrelated websites, please visit the Network Advertising Initiative, https://www.networkadvertising.org/, for more information and options for turning off targeting, http://www.networkadvertising.org/choices/.
-The Digital Advertising Alliance also offers an opt out page at http://www.aboutads.info/choices/.
-EU-based users can opt-out of targeted advertising through the European Interactive Digital Advertising Alliance’s opt-out page at http://www.youronlinechoices.eu.
+The Digital Advertising Alliance also offers an opt-out page at http://www.aboutads.info/choices/.
+Users based in the European Union can opt-out of targeted advertising through the European Interactive Digital Advertising Alliance’s opt-out page at http://www.youronlinechoices.eu.